QinlinChen/QinlinChen.github.io/index.md

-### Qinlin Chen
+### Qinlin Chen (陈钦霖)

 - M.Sc.
 Student
 - SPAR Group, Institute of Computer Software
 - Department of Computer Science and Technology
 - Nanjing University

-Contact
+Office:
-- Office: 544, Building of Computer Science and Technology, Xianlin Campus of Nanjing University
+- 544, Building of Computer Science and Technology, Xianlin Campus of Nanjing University

+Email:
-- Email: chenqinlin98 AT gmail DOT com
+- chenqinlin98 AT gmail DOT com

 ## About